kinson2/kinson2.github.io/_posts/2025-06-13-stat385su25PublicFacingWebsite.md

 ## <a name="week08"></a>Week 8

-This is the last week of the course.
+This is the last week, 08/04/2025 - 08/10/2025, of the course.
 There is no new material for this week.
 Learners are encouraged to spend ample time working and fine-tuning their final projects for this course.
 Review the [final project guidelines and grading rubric](https://uofi.box.com/shared/static/e1eagifpaflrgv9sgkq9fgqd0wn6lc8x.md).

 We encourage students to watch the lecture videos below and review videos from all previous weeks.